Crunchyroll, LLC: Acquisition by Navarre Corporation

 On May 11, 2005, Funimation was acquired by Navarre Corporation for US$100.4 million in cash and 1.8 million shares of Navarre stock.
 As part of the acquisition, Gen Fukunaga was retained as head of the company, transitioning to the position of CEO, and the company's name was changed from Funimation Productions to Funimation Entertainment.
-In 2007, Funimation moved from North Richland Hills, Texas to Flower Mound, Texas.
+In 2007, Funimation moved from North Richland Hills, Texas to Flower Mound.
 Funimation moved into the Lakeside Business District with a ten-year lease.

 According to an interview in February 2008 with Navarre Corporation CEO Cary Deacon, Funimation was in early stage negotiations to acquire some of the titles licensed through Geneon's USA division, which ceased operations in December 2007.
 In July 2008, Funimation confirmed that they had acquired distribution rights to several Geneon titles, including some that Geneon had left unfinished when they withdrew from the U.S. market.
 At Anime Expo 2008, Funimation announced that it had acquired over 30 titles from the Sojitz catalog that had previously been licensed by ADV Films.
 In 2009, Funimation signed a deal with Toei Animation to stream several of its anime titles online through the Funimation website.